dokester/BayesicFitting/docs/EclipsingStars.md

 Generally, the eclipses have steep slopes, prohibiting gradients along which to slide toward the true minimum.
-We need a geometrically spaced grid of about 1000 points per decade, to find a hint of a possible minimum.
+We need a geometrically spaced grid of about 1000 points per octave, to find a hint of a possible minimum.
 Subsequently we need to do a downhill search to check and visually inspect whether the true period is found.